upperstream/playlist-manager/doc/plm-put-playlist.md

 ## Code Structure

-The implementation is organised into several key functions:
+The implementation is organised into several key components:

+### Data Structures

+1. `CommandOptions`: A struct that holds command line options (verbose, copy_lyrics, keep_going)
+2. `ErrorTracker`: A struct to track failed files during operation
+3. `FailureType`: An enum to represent different types of failures (playlist or media file)

+### Key Functions

 1. `main()`: Entry point that parses command-line arguments and orchestrates the process